-Saint Barthelemy, the official name of the island, is often shortened to St. Barts.
-It is an overseas collective of France and forms part of the Leeward Islands in the French West Indies.
-Approximately 22 miles southeast of St. Martin, it once was part of Guadeloupe until the population voted for independence.
+Saint Barthelemy, the official name of the island, is often shortened to St. Barts, but you may see it written as St. Barth, St. Barthelemy, Saint Barth, or Saint Barts.
+No matter how you spell it, this overseas collective of France forms part of the Leeward Islands in the French West Indies.
+Approximately 22 miles southeast of St. Martin, it once was part of Guadeloupe, until the population voted for independence.
 St. Barts is a cruise ship stop and a favorite port for private yachts and sailboat charters.
 The nearest large commercial airport is on St. Martin, but St. Barts has a small airport known for its hair-raising landings.
 Frequent ferry services also operate between the two islands.

-The French influence and past history are one of the reasons why this is my favorite Caribbean island and why you will like it, too.
+The French influence and past history are some of the reasons why this is my favorite Caribbean island and why you will like it, too.
 The combination of French sophistication with Caribbean savoir vivre, lifestyle, and music is utterly charming.
-The official language is also French with a distinct island lilt.
+The official language is also French (with a distinct island lilt).

-Another reason it’s popular is the more than 22 pristine beaches that play a major role in why St. Barts has become so adored by celebrities as well as visitors from all over the world.
+Another reason St. Barts is popular is the more than 22 pristine beaches that play a major role in why this Caribbean getaway has become so adored by celebrities as well as visitors from all over the world.
 Vacationers flock to St. Barts, especially in the winter, to be welcomed by the charming, red-roofed capital of Gustavia, named when the island was briefly under Swedish rule.

 There are so many choices on St Barts, from underwater adventure to watersports, great food, shopping, and excellent nightlife.
 Because the island is so small, one can experience them all.